Join live or receive a link to the recording and earn a CE certificate

 Practitioners will be able to immediately apply the strategies they learn during this presentation to their students and daily routines in the classroom.
 These strengths-based strategies can be adapted for each student’s unique learning needs and can also be implemented by families in the home setting.
 Using these strategies with consistency across environments creates many natural opportunities for learning throughout the child’s day.

-This edWebinar will be of interest to PreK through elementary teachers, school and district leaders, families of students with disabilities, and anyone supporting a student with autism or other disability.
-There will be time for questions at the end of the presentation.
+This recorded edWebinar will be of interest to PreK through elementary teachers, school and district leaders, families of students with disabilities, and anyone supporting a student with autism or other disability.

 About the Presenter